tommy73594/Simple-Blog-porject/README.md

-# This is a simple blog project create by django.
+# This is a simple blog project.
+Using Django, JavaScript, HTML, CSS